GBKS/opendesign.guide/content/3-getting-started.md

 Once you've found a project that interests you, it's important to familiarize yourself with its structure.
 This will help you navigate the project more effectively and understand how you can best contribute.

 Start by reading the project's documentation.
-The README file is usually the best place to begin - it provides an overview of the project, its goals, and often includes information on how to get started.
-Look for a CONTRIBUTING file as well.
+The [README](https://www.makeareadme.com/) file is usually the best place to begin - it provides an overview of the project, its goals, and often includes information on how to get started.
+Look for a [CONTRIBUTING](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors) file as well.
 This document outlines the specific processes for contributing to the project.

-Many projects also have a CODE_OF_CONDUCT file.
+Many projects also have a [CODE_OF_CONDUCT](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-code-of-conduct-to-your-project) file.
 This sets expectations for community behavior and is an important document to read to ensure you interact with the community in a respectful and appropriate manner.

 Next, explore the project's issue tracker.
 This is where problems, feature requests, and tasks are logged.
 As a designer, you'll want to look for issues labeled with tags like "design" or "UX".
 These are areas where your skills can be particularly valuable.

 Most open source projects have some form of discussion forum.
-This might be a mailing list, a dedicated forum, or a chat platform like Slack or Discord.
+This might be a mailing list, a dedicated forum, or a chat platform like [Telegram](https://telegram.org/) or [Discord](https://discord.com/).
 These spaces are great for asking questions, understanding the project's needs, and getting to know the community.

 Finally, check if the project has any specific design resources.
 Some projects have dedicated design repositories or wikis that include style guides, design systems, or brand guidelines.
 Familiarizing yourself with these will help ensure your contributions align with the project's existing design direction.